flaneurette/Tailscale-Split-Traffic-Setup-for-Web-Server/CHECK.md

 Not if: DROP -> ALLOW.

-Check first with: `iptables -L -n` (look at first ro to determine ORDER)
+Check first with: `iptables -L -n` (look at first row to determine ORDER)

 If you want SSH **only via Tailscale**, make sure you do **not** have a broad SSH allow rule earlier, and then explicitly drop it: